On the Applicability of Registration Uncertainty: Introduction

 In image-guided neurosurgery, surgeons need to correctly understand the registration uncertainty so as to make better informed decisions, e.g., If the surgeon observes a large registration error at location A and small error at location B, without knowledge of registration uncertainty, s/he would most likely assume a large error everywhere and thus entirely ignore the registration.
-With an accurate knowledge of uncertainty, once the surgeon knows that A lays in an area of high uncertainty while B lays in an area of low uncertainty, s/he would have greater confidence in the registration at B and other locations of low uncertainty.
+With an accurate knowledge of uncertainty, once the surgeon knows that A lies in an area of high uncertainty while B lies in an area of low uncertainty, s/he would have greater confidence in the registration at B and other locations of low uncertainty.
 If surgeons are influenced by inaccurate amount of registration uncertainty and place unwarranted confidence in the alignment solutions, severe consequences may result \cite{Risholm,Risholm2,Risholm3}.

-In this paper, we investigate a rarely examined topic: whether summary statistics of the transformation distribution truly reflect the registration uncertainty.
-In Section 2, we identify and discuss two types of uncertainties: the transformation uncertainty $U_\mathrm{t}$ and label uncertainty $U_\mathrm{l}$. $U_\mathrm{t}$ indicates the doubt concerning transformation parameters and can be estimated by conventional uncertainty measures; $U_\mathrm{l}$ is strongly linked to the goal of registration.
-Using concrete examples, we show that using $U_\mathrm{t}$ to quantify $U_\mathrm{l}$ is inappropriate and can be misleading.
-In Section 3, we discuss potentially critical findings regarding PIR.
-Finally, we draw conclusions in Section 4.
+The majority of research takes the registration uncertainty for granted.
+In this paper, we investigate two rarely examined topics: (1) whether summary statistics of the transformation distribution most informatively reflect the registration uncertainty; (2) Does utilizing the registration uncertainty always be beneficial.
+In Section 2, we identify and discuss two types of uncertainties: the transformation uncertainty $U_\mathrm{t}$ and label uncertainty $U_\mathrm{l}$.
+By concrete examples, we show that the conventional way of using $U_\mathrm{t}$ to quantify $U_\mathrm{l}$ is inappropriate and can be misleading.
+In Section 3, by a real data example, we share a potentially critical finding that making use of the registration uncertainty may not always be an improvement.
+Finally, we summarize in Section 4.
 It should be noted that registration uncertainty is not equal to registration accuracy.
-There is excellent work which studies standards of registration evaluation \cite{Rohlfing}.
-However, here we focus on the relation among different types of registration uncertainty, not the relation between registration uncertainty and registration accuracy.
+There are excellent works which study standards of registration evaluation \cite{Rohlfing,Fitz,Min}.
+However, here we focus on the relation among different types of registration uncertainty.